bunker-inspector/limp/README.md

 A tiny library (if it can be called that) for making slackbots in Clojure

 ## Usage
+This currently only supports the legacy RTM API

 A bot is created by calling the `start!` function where every 2 arguments is a predicate and a handler, resectively.
 A predicate will return true if the following handler should respond to it.
 The handler should return